LynxGeekNYC/Automated-SQL-Injection/README.md

 # Automated-SQL-Injection
-This is an Automated SQL Injection and Datadump python script that uses "nmap" and "sqlmap."
+This is an Automated SQL Injection and Datadump python script that uses "nmap," "sqlmap," and "Gobuster."

 # Prerequisites:
-- Nmap installed (sudo apt-get install nmap)
+- Nmap installed: (sudo apt-get install nmap)
-- SQLMap installed (sudo apt-get install sqlmap or download from SQLMap)
+- SQLMap installed: (sudo apt-get install sqlmap or download from SQLMap)
-- Python installed (>= 3.x)
+- Python installed: (>= 3.x)
 - pip install prettytable
+- Gobuster installed: sudo apt-get install gobuster

 # Breakdown of Features and Enhancements:
 - Custom Port Scanning: You can specify custom ports to scan with Nmap.